-You can meet friends anywhere.
-The only place you cannot expect to meet others is sitting alone in your dorm room.
+Getting to know Germany and its culture is an important part of your study abroad experience.
+The Junior Year Program offers a wide range of activities during the Orientation Course as well as throughout the course of the semester, which will introduce the Bonn-Cologne region to you.
+There are also various other ways to meet Germans and become acquainted with their culture.
 The key for any student, from the most shy to the most outgoing, is to get out and do whatever you like to do.
-It takes time to make friends, no matter where you are.
+It takes time to make friends, no matter where you are, but you can meet friends anywhere.

 Be sure to get involved in the activities planned by your dorm.
 Also, consider getting involved in the extensive program of activities organized by the International Office.
-Beyond occasionally providing free tickets to concerts and plays, it frequently organizes excursions to museums and other sites in the region, video evenings in the basement clubroom at the International Office building, as well as Kafeestunden and parties organized for foreign students to which German students are also invited.
+It frequently organizes excursions to museums and other sites in the region, offer Buddy events for international students and Bonn Buddies (see below for more information), as well as Kaffeestunden and parties organized for foreign students to which German students are also invited.
+A few weeks prior to the beginning of the program, you will invited to sign up for the Bonn Buddy program.
+You will be matched with a "Bonn Buddy" who will help you to get along in Bonn and at the University during your first semester.
+This is not only a great way to practice your German, but also meet other German university students.